 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definitive diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-A doctor who specializes in bone tumors should perform the biopsy, which typically involves surgery, or sometimes, a needle biopsy (using a hollow needle inserted into the tumor).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A doctor who specializes in bone tumors should perform the biopsy, which typically involves surgery, or sometimes, a needle biopsy.
+A needle biopsy uses a hollow needle inserted into the tumor.
 Doctors may analyze the genes in the cancer cells to distinguish osteosarcoma from other types of cancer.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer; this is called staging.